28

 [EDIT: ZOMG. rotation matrices are awesome. wish I understood those when I first started this... ]

-[EDIT 2: Google released an Android app that does much of this based on your phones accelerometer/gps. i feel discouraged. best to just move on i suppose.]
+[EDIT 2: Google released an Android app that does much of this based on your phones accelerometer/gps. i feel discouraged. suppose I’ll be moving on to a different project now.]

 My current Microcontroller project is a data logger that keeps track of position, velocity, and acceleration of a motorcycle.
 It will use this information to generate a visualization of the ride , presenting the raw figures , as well as lean angle, incline, and engine rpm which can be extrapolated as follows: